intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 conda activate llm-tutorial
 ```

-## 2.3 Install BigDL-LLM
+## 2.3 Install IPEX-LLM

-The one-line command below will install the latest `bigdl-llm` with all the dependencies for common LLM application development.
+The one-line command below will install the latest `ipex-llm` with all the dependencies for common LLM application development.
 ```
-pip install --pre --upgrade bigdl-llm[all]
+pip install --pre --upgrade ipex-llm[all]
 ```

 ## 2.4 Setup Jupyter Service